 The Tulsa Race Massacre occurred 99 year ago.
 I write “Timely History” to highlight current events through the prism of history.
-If you know where we have been then you are better equipped to understand where we are now.
 It’s the nerd equivalent of “staying in my lane.”
 I’m not a sociologist and there are many others who will write opinion pieces which will articulate things much better than me.

 However, historical events very often do the speaking for you.
 I find it’s more powerful when you just report facts.

 Over Memorial Day weekend in 1921, Dick Rowland, a shoe shiner, entered an elevator to go to the top floor restroom.
 It was the only one available to him in the area due to segregation.
 Sarah Page, an elevator operator, was working the elevator at that time and was the only other person with Rowland in the elevator.
 At some point, someone else in the building heard Page scream and then saw Rowland leave.
 They reported the incident to the police.
 There are no records about the police questioning Page, but she is on record later declining to press charges on anything.